How To Grow Dryland Corn With Less Than 10 Inches Annual Precipitation

 When To Plant Hopi Corn?

 Plant when soil temperatures at a depth of 8 inches is 50°F or higher.
 Since Hopi Corn is planted deeply it can be planted 2 weeks before the last expected frost date and it will emerge from the soil after that date.
 Planting earlier will not result in earlier emergence because cool soil temperatures will delay germination and increase the chances of seed spoilage.
-For us the idea planting time is between May 1st and 31st where last expected frost date is May 15th, though we had frost damage to corn outer leaves in mid June 2024.
+For us the ideal planting time is between April 20th and May 31st where last expected frost date is May 15th, though we had frost damage to corn outer leaves in mid June 2024.
+For early planted corn emergence is hopefully delayed by cool soil temperatures until after the last frost.
+Planting early also give us more time to get fields planted as.
+Planting late forces us to harvest corn before it is fully dried in the field.

 How Many Days To Maturity For Hopi Corn?

 Days to maturity can vary a little depending on the variety, but most Hopi corn varieties can be harvested at the milk stage to eat as sweet corn by 60-75 days.
 For saving seeds it takes 120 days or more before kernels are ready to harvest, and additional time may be needed to dry down before storage.
 If Hopi Corn is planted too closely harvest date will be delayed.
-In our area it is best to get all varieties planted before June 1st and and harvest at the end of September.
+If the corn is mature but not dry, bring it in before the first expected frost or seed will be damaged by the cold.
+In our area it is best to get all varieties planted before June 1st and harvest at the end of September or at latest around October 10th, before the first frost.

 Planting Location - Where To Plant Hopi Corn?